 Roman shades can also be vacuumed, and vinyl shades can be sponge-cleaned.
 For wood and vinyl blinds, vacuum the slats and then wipe both sides clean with a cloth dampened with a solution of water and a bit of dish soap.

-No one knows better than Renewal by Andersen of Northeast PA how to care for your Fibrex windows.
+No windows are easier to clean than Renewal by Andersen windows, made of our exclusive Fibrex® composite material.
 Check out our simple, step-by-step window cleaning checklist.
 For more window maintenance tips, visit our Window Care & Maintenance page.